 Voiced by: Daisuke Namikawa (Japanese), Lucien Dodge (English)

 Live actors: Yuya Matsushita (older Waver), Shinichiroh Ueda (younger Waver)

 The title character of the series, having grown in the ten years since his life-changing experience in the Fourth Holy Grail War as the current professor of Modern Magecraft and acting head of the El-Melloi house.

 - Adaptational Attractiveness: Though it's not as if he's outright ugly, his portrayals in older character materials and other franchise entries* tend to depict him rather haggard-looking, making his status as a Chick Magnet more of an Informed Attribute.
-Meanwhile in the Case Files novels and especially its various adaptations his features aren't quite so harsh, stress lines notwithstanding.
+Meanwhile, due in part to Depending on the Artist, his features in the Case Files novels and especially its various adaptations aren't quite so harsh, stress lines notwithstanding.

 - Adopted into Royalty: Waver comes from a working-class background but was formally adopted into the El-Melloi II family by Reines, mostly so she could ruffle other lords' feathers by forcing them to treat a third-generation mage as a peer.
 It also conveniently put the responsibility of paying off the family's rather terrifying debt onto him, which Waver isn't exactly happy about.

 - Amateur Sleuth: Though a magic professor by profession, he spends quite a bit of time solving mysteries.

 - Ambiguously Gay:

 - Waver is entirely uninterested in women to a level that Gray comments on, and which Adashino links to his obsession with reuniting with Iskandar.